-The University of San Diego's First Year Experience (FYE) strives to build a community of engaged student learners who value academic excellence, intellectual, personal and spiritual development, inclusion, ethical conduct, and compassionate service.
+The First Year Experience (FYE) strives to build a community of engaged student learners who value academic excellence, intellectual, personal and spiritual development, inclusion, ethical conduct and compassionate service.
 It integrates two core components: the Scholastic Assistant Program and the Residential Life Living Learning Communities.

-The first year of college at the University of San Diego begins at the point of an undergraduate student's admission to USD and concludes at the beginning of the following academic year.
+The first year of college at the University of San Diego begins at the point of an undergraduate student's admission and concludes at the beginning of the following academic year.

-USD assigns a high priority to a student's first year of college because the first year establishes an essential foundation for a successful educational and developmental experience.
-During the first year, students learn about the University's mission, core values and expectations.
+We assign a high priority to a student's first year of college because the first year establishes an essential foundation for a successful educational and developmental experience.
+During the first year, students learn about the university's mission, core values and expectations.
 As a result, students begin to practice the habits and skills of higher learning, thus helping shape the academic and social climate on campus.

 The objectives of the First Year Experience are to:

 - Introduce students to the core curriculum as the foundation of USD's liberal arts undergraduate education.